NESTLab/argos3-webviz-examples/README.md

 grabbed an item, it must bring it back to the nest.
 The direction to/away from the nest is detectable through light sensors, that read the position of a set of lights displaced over the nest.

+Here User function is used to get variables from loop function and pass it in JSON to clients.
+Chart.js is used for drawing bar chart. fabric.js is used for 2D graph.

 To Run, start argos in one terminal
 ```console